JacksonWrath/k8s-config-weebcluster/cluster-configuration/README.md

 If recreating the cluster, the following are some cluster-level / one-time steps to be performed.

+## Calico

+Nothing too crazy.
+Look up the operator-based install instructions.
+See manifests in "calico" folder.

 ## Ceph OSD device classes

 In my environment at least, Ceph comes up with the NVMe drives marked as the `ssd` device class instead.
 This can be fixed with the Krew plugin (or the toolbox):